 ghosttowns.placesandpics.com, a website for photos of abandoned town sites and historic locations;

-hikeraton.com, an outdoor recreation website featuring public parks in the Raton region.
+hikeraton.com, an outdoor recreation website featuring public lands and parks in the Raton region.

 Disclaimer from Bob Wick:

 There is another Bob Wick who is a well-known landscape and scenery photographer.
 That Bob Wick works for the B.L.M. and lives in California.
 He is not me, and I have no association or relation to him.

 Some of his stunning work can be seen here: http://www.blm.gov/ca/st/en/prog/blm_special_areas/nm/ccnm/photo_gallery.html